learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 ## Putting It All Together

 Now, let's finalize all of our work and put everything together to construct our deep network model.
 Below, initialize parameters for the model and use our helper functions defined above to perform gradient descent to optimize these weights with respect to our loss function.
-Afterwards, the included code will then plot the cost funciton over the number of training cycles run.
+Afterwards, the included code will then plot the cost function over the number of training cycles run.

 ```python